 In ancient mythology, the symbolism of the majestic Fenix/Phoenix bird, which is most often connected with the Sun, dies and is reborn across cultures and throughout time.
 It is a symbol of immortality and growth, venerated in many ancient civilizations, and much like the Ouroboros or Uroboros (the self-eating serpent) it represents the circle of eternal life, wholeness or infinity.

 It is the Bennu bird in Egypt, Heron-like in Heliopololis, a hieroglypgh in the shell of a cartouche.
 Meaning Osiris, an urban myth about hatch, a bookmark dividing the pages of what is from what will be.

-The Fenix builds its nest with the finest aromatic woods, resin and spices, and ignites it with a single clap of its wings, and is consumed by the flames.
+In the myth, the Fenix builds its nest with the finest aromatic woods, resin and spices, and then ignites it with a single clap of its wings, dying consumed by the flames.
 From the pile of ashes, a new bird arises, young, wiser and powerful once it reaches maturity.

 The Phoenix is also an alchemical symbol.
 It represents the changes during chemical reactions and progression through colors, properties of matter and has to do with the steps of alchemy in the making of the Great Work (Magnum Opus) or the Philosopher’s Stone.